How to Organize Data Labeling for Machine Learning: Approaches and Tools

 Tagtog.
 Tagtog is a startup that provides the same name web tool for automated text annotation and categorization.
 Customers can choose three approaches: annotate text manually, hire a team that will label data for them, or use machine learning models for automated annotation.

-Editor for manual text annotation with automatically adaptive interface
+Editor for manual text annotation with an automatically adaptive interface

 Both data science beginners and professionals can use Tagtog because it doesn’t require knowledge of coding and data engineering.